daniel1111/SlackRtm/README.md

 Once running, messages in any of the Slack channels the bot is present in will be published to the MQTT topic "slack/rx/\<channel\>"; this can be seen by running something like "mosquitto_sub -t 'slack/rx/#'" in another terminal.
 The MQTT topic used can be changed by the "-r \<topic\>" parameter.

 Messages published to the MQTT topic "slack/tx/\<channel\>" will be sent to the Slack channel \<channel\>, provided that the bot is already present in that channel (i,e. has been invited in).
 This MQTT topic can be changed by the "-t \<topic\>" parameter.
-E.g. to send a message to #general, run "mosquitto_pub -r 'slack/tx/general' -m 'hello, world'".
+E.g. to send a message to #general, run "mosquitto_pub -t 'slack/tx/general' -m 'hello, world'".

 ### Glaring ommisions
 * No ability to send PMs